PowerShell/PowerShellEditorServices/README.md

 your client must support the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
 Your client should use the path to the debug named pipe found in the `session.json` file talked about above.

-Currently only the Visual Studio Code extension supports debugging.
+Currently, only the Visual Studio Code extension supports debugging.

 ### Stdio

-Stdio is a simpler and more universal mechanism when it comes to the Language Server Protocol and is what we recommend if your editor/client doesn't need to support the PowerShell Integrated Console or debugging.
+Stdio is a simpler and more universal mechanism for the Language Server Protocol.
+We recommend using it if your editor/client doesn't need to support the PowerShell Integrated Console or debugging.

-> NOTE: Debugging and the Integrated Console are not features of the Stdio channel because each feature requires their own IO streams and since the Stdio model only provides a single set of streams (Stdio),
+> NOTE: Debugging and the Integrated Console are not features of the Stdio channel because each feature requires its own IO streams and since the Stdio model only provides a single set of streams (Stdio),
 > these features cannot be leveraged.

 The typical command to start PowerShell Editor Services using stdio is as follows: